 Using a mouse model, his team showed that exposure to a common bacterial toxin on top of a viral infection leads to preterm birth.

-In fact, 40 percent of human preterm deliveries are associated with some form of infection.
+In fact, 40 percent of

 What might be the cause?
 Scientists think that the high levels of activation of the mother’s immune system in response to an infection are to blame for the irreversible damage caused to the fetus.